Those tofu and beet pancakes have the sweetest colour making them a perfect Valentine’s Day treat.

 - Unsweetened applesauce goes very well with those pancakes.

-- They are also excellent with my chocolate sauce (see recipe below).
+- They are also excellent with my healthy chocolate sauce.

 - The pancakes are also very yummy just plain.